ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 -   We want to display feedback about the status of the attempted file upload to the user.
-This feedback is passed to our view in a variable named "status", and is displayed below the upload form on line 31.
+This feedback is passed to our view in a variable named "status", and is displayed below the upload form.

 ```
 <!DOCTYPE html>